-This document presents a detailed summary of the research, analysis, conclusions, and recommendations completed by KB Advisory Group in mid-2023 in collaboration with members of ULI Atlanta's Livable Communities Council (LCC) and the ULI Atlanta Housing Taskforce.
+This document presents a detailed summary of the research, analysis, recommendations conclusions. and completed by KB Advisory Group in collaboration mid-2023 with members of ULI Atlanta's Livable Communities Council (LCC) and the ULI Atlanta Housing Taskforce.

 ULI Atlanta originally engaged KB Advisory Group, then doing-business-as Bleakly Advisory Group, to conduct a similar study in 2017-18.
 This report is a five-year update to the original ULI Affordable ATLANTA study.

+Daphne Bond-Godfrey

-ULI Atlanta Executive Director Daphne Bond-Godfrey
+ULI Atlanta Chair

-ULI Atlanta Chair Tyrone Rachal President, Urban Key Capital Partners
+Tyrone Rachal President, Urban Key Capital Partners